You’ve been there. Waiting for a client who just doesn’t show.

 “Late arrival” refers to any client who comes 15 minutes after the scheduled appointment.

-What is a cancellation fee?
+What is a Cancellation Fee?

 If a patient fails to show up for an appointment they are charged a cancellation fee.